 Awards

-It has been a great development to see that, for the first time in 2024, the Cannes Lions team has included a sustainability question on the entry form for every award that the jury could see.
-This data will, along with 2023’s data, be used by LIONS to provide a benchmark report year-on-year for how the industry is making progress on embedding sustainability into its work.
+In 2023, Cannes Lions included a sustainability question on the entry form for all entries, and in 2024, the answers become visible for jurors to see.
+This data is used by LIONS to provide a benchmark report year-on-year for how the industry is making progress on embedding sustainability into its work.
+View the current sustainability question here.

-To help identify best practice and examples of sustainable campaigns, the Campaign Ad Net Zero Awards, launched in 2022, recognise the businesses, organisations, and individuals who are leading the way in reducing their carbon footprint and contributing to the global effort to combat the climate emergency.
+To help identify best practice and examples of sustainable campaigns, the Campaign Ad Net Zero Awards, launched in 2022, recognise the businesses, organisations, and individuals who are leading the way in reducing their carbon footprint and contributing to the global effort to combat the climate emergency through advertising’s messages.

-Judging work on the dual criteria of creative excellence and sustainability, these awards aim to inspire others to transform their own work by showcasing the innovative and effective measures being taken to achieve net zero emissions within adland.
-You can view all the winners from the 2023 awards here.
+Judging work on the dual criteria of creative excellence and sustainability, these awards aim to inspire others to transform their own work by showcasing the innovative and effective measures being taken to reduce emissions within adland.
+You can view all the winners from 2023 and 2024 in the annual ‘Book of the Night’ case study compilations.

 Events

-For many organisations, events are important new business opportunities.
-But they can generate substantial carbon emissions, often unnecessarily or wastefully, and could be conducted in more climate-friendly ways.
-In order to meet the ambitions of Ad Net Zero, it is important that we take into account the climate impact of our industry events.
+For many organisations, events are important marketing channels for customer acquisition and retention.
+But events can generate substantial carbon emissions, often unnecessarily or wastefully, and could be conducted in more climate-friendly ways.
+In order to meet the ambitions of Ad Net Zero, it is important that we take into account the climate impact of industry events.

-We have partnered with isla – an independent, non-profit organisation dedicated to supporting the events industry’s transition to a sustainable future – on our own events, using their TRACE tool to measure emissions from our own work.
+For Ad Net Zero’s own events as well as a key resource for supporters, we have partnered with isla – an independent, non-profit organisation dedicated to supporting the events industry’s transition to a sustainable future – using their TRACE tool to measure emissions from events.
 All Ad Net Zero members are entitled to discounted membership of isla.
-In the UK, please contact hello@weareisla.co.uk for more information.
+You can schedule an appointment to learn more here.

-We firmly believe the cultural influence and creative power of the advertising industry should be used to drive positive change, in every sector of the economy.
+The cultural influence and creative power of the advertising industry should be used to drive positive change, in every sector of the economy.
 Action 5 is focused on using our ability to support more sustainable behaviours.
-Initiatives like #ChangetheBrief are recommended to provide agencies with more sustainable solutions to their campaign briefs.

 Ad Net Zero believes that brands can use advertising to promote more sustainable choices, to back innovations that deliver greener solutions to people’s needs and desires, and to highlight behaviours that could reduce carbon emissions.

-Ad Net Zero is committed to catalysing the transformation of adland’s work in favour of a net zero economy.
-With this in mind, we launched The Sustainable Behaviours Advertising Tracker.
+Ad Net Zero has partnered with Kantar to launch the Sustainable Behaviours Advertising Tracker.
 The Tracker, a project between the Advertising Association, Ad Net Zero and Kantar, aims to deliver a new regular report, based on work underway by Ad Net Zero under Action 5.

-The new report will provide a quarterly and annual review of how and where sustainable behaviours feature within advertising campaigns.
+The new report will provide a quarterly and annual review of the prevalence of sustainable behaviours within advertising campaigns.
 It will provide a new level of insights to the advertising industry, with benchmarks across categories for the portrayal of more sustainable behaviours.

-We need a determined effort across the board to influence the policies and decisions of advertisers toward more sustainable marketing approaches.
-One such effort is #ChangetheBrief, an initiative created at Mindshare and promoted to the wider industry by the Purpose Disruptors.
-Acknowledging that agencies – strategic, creative and media alike – have a duty to serve their clients to the best of their abilities, #ChangetheBrief mandates that, when briefed by a client, agencies present an additional response that encourages a sustainable behaviour or attitude in the client’s audience.
+#ChangeTheBrief is an initiative that began organically at Mindshare and is now championed by Purpose Disruptors.
+Acknowledging that agencies – strategic, creative and media alike – have a duty to serve their clients to the best of their abilities, #ChangetheBrief suggests that, when briefed by a client, agencies consider how to encourage a sustainable behaviour or attitude in the client’s audience. #ChangeTheBrief is a robust 6-week training program, designed for group setting, as well as a platform for deeper dive resources.

 Avoiding Misleading Environmental Claims and Greenwashing

 As brands increasingly promote more sustainable products and services, it’s important our industry understands the regulations surrounding this.
-Each country has different rules on making accurate environmental claims and Ad Net Zero has global training to help you understand the terminology, rules and regulations.
+Each country has different rules on making accurate environmental claims.
+Ad Net Zero has local resources and training to help supporters be aware of what is relevant in their market.

 Celebrating our industry’s best work

-The Campaign Ad Net Zero Awards were launched in 2022 and will return for the third year in November 2024.
-While the awards show and programme itself models the best practices we’d like to see across all other awards shows (See Action 4), the winners coming out of it provide the industry with a solid bank of case studies every year for immediate inspiration for their own creative work and/or sustainable business strategies.
+The Campaign Ad Net Zero Awards were launched in 2022 and while the awards show and programme itself models the best practices we’d like to see across all other awards shows (See Action 4), the winners coming out of it provide the industry with a solid bank of case studies every year for immediate inspiration for their own creative work and/or sustainable business strategies.